 Contributions in excess of the limits just described may be carried over to the next 5 tax years.
-A contribution carryover is not allowed, however, to the extent that it increases a net operating loss carryover.
+A contribution carryover is not allowed, however, to the extent that it increases an NOL carryover.

 Specific deduction.
 In computing unrelated business taxable income, a specific deduction of \$1,000 is allowed.
-However, the specific deduction is not allowed in computing a net operating loss or the net operating loss deduction.
+However, the specific deduction is not allowed in computing an NOL or the NOL deduction.